 - Give rest to wrists and thumbs.
 Change actions to reduce stress on wrists.

 - Don’t place wrists on pad rests but put palm.

-- Keep the thumb and wrist in neutral position.
+- Keep the thumb and wrist in the neutral position.
 Your hands should be straight while typing.
-Use an additional keyboard and lower to ergonomically safe position for the wrists.
+Use an additional keyboard and lower to an ergonomically safe position for the wrists.

 - Take frequent breaks while typing and using a mouse.
 Use an ergonomic mouse so you won’t have to grasp at odd angles and can rest and relax your wrists at the neutral position.
 Keep it as close to you as possible to avoid pull and push.

-- Every hour do some stretching exercise for 5 mins.
+- Every hour do some stretching exercises for 5 mins.
 Use a different set of muscles.

 - Use both hands for the mouse.

 - Try using speech to text software to give rest to hands.

 Back injuries result from trauma or damage to the tendons, muscles, bones, discs of the back.
 A wrong posture while working on the computer usually aids in back injuries.

 As backbends in unnatural positions, it puts pressure on discs.
 It results in disc degeneration, sprain in lumbar spine area, headaches, joint dysfunction and sprain in the neck, back and ribs. tingling